 Nominees: If this form includes amounts belonging to another person(s), you are considered a nominee recipient.
 Complete a Form 1099-INT for each of the other owners showing the income allocable to each.
 File Copy A of the form with the IRS.
 Copy B to each owner.
 List yourself as the "payer" and the other owner(s) as the "recipient."
 File Form(s) 1099-INT with Form 1096, Annual Summary and Transmittal of U.S. Information Returns, with the Internal Revenue Service Center for your area.
 On Form 1096 list yourself as the "filer."
 A husband or wife is not required to file a nominee return to show amounts owned by the other.

 1099-B: This section includes maturities of all covered securities.
-Additionally for non-covered securities, this section displays any transactions where you received proceeds from the maturity of a Note, Bond, or TIPS that was not purchased at original issue.
+Additionally for non-covered securities, this section displays any transactions where you received proceeds from the maturity of a Marketable Security that was not purchased at original issue.
 This means that if you received one of these securities from a transfer, either internal or external, the principal amount of this security is reportable in your account.
 This reporting only occurs when the security matures.
 Furthermore, this form is always reported to your account, regardless of any action performed by a grantee.

 1099-OID: Any increase or decrease in the inflation adjusted principal amount of an inflation-indexed debt instrument (other than a Series I U.S. Savings Bond) that occurred while you held the instrument during the year is reported as Original Issue Discount (OID.)
 In general, an inflation-indexed debt instrument is a debt instrument on which the payments are adjusted for inflation and deflation such as Treasury Inflation-Protected Securities (TIPS).
 You should receive Form 1099-OID from the payer showing the amount you must report as OID and any qualified stated interest paid to you during the year.
 For more information, please see the IRS Publication 1212, Guide to Original Issue Discount (OID) Instruments.

 - Transfers sent to the same Taxpayer Identification Number listed on your account are excluded from tax liability.
 Note: This rule does not apply to the transfer of TIPS.